CFA Preparation: The Complete Study Plan & Time Management Guide

 "I'll study for 8 weeks—I work in finance, so I know this stuff."

 Many finance professionals fail Level I because they underestimate the curriculum's breadth.
 Working in finance doesn't mean you've studied all 10 topics systematically.
+You might know equity valuation cold but have never touched derivatives or alternative investments.

 Solution: Commit to 300+ hours over 5–6 months regardless of background.
 Use Athenify to track from Day 1.